-Day 1: Philipsburg
+Day 1: Philipsburg – St. Maarten, Dutch side

 After lunch, keep exploring the town.
 It has much to offer and discover.
-A few interesting spots include the I Heart SXM sign at the very end of the beach, the beautiful courthouse (which is operational but very beautiful from the outside – note: there are no cameras allowed inside because IT IS A OPERATIONAL COURTHOUSE) and the marina, which has some great little boutique shops and (one of our favorites) the greenhouse restaurant.
+A few interesting spots include the “I Heart SXM” sign at the very end of the beach, the beautiful courthouse that is seating an active court and very beautiful from the outside – note: there are no cameras allowed inside.
+Go to the marina, which has some great little boutique shops and (one of our favorites) the “Greenhouse” restaurant.

-DAY 2 Simpson Bay and Maho
+DAY 2: Simpson Bay and Maho

 On day 2, the fun is still only getting started.
 Simpson bay is a very busy part of the island, it also has some of the islands best yacht clubs with amenities and shops – lookout for the huge boats… Simpson bay has very beautiful beaches, usually pretty quiet making it ideal for families.